Our Catstronauts app development has been going pretty smoothly. But we know that things don't always go that way in the real world.

 We can still attempt to run the query, and it will start its journey.
-But that journey will be cut short at the server validation step, at which point it will be sent back.
+But that journey will be cut short at the server validation step, at which point the server will send back its response.

-tracksForHometo just 'numberOfViews'.
+tracksForHomewith just "numberOfViews".
 Copy-paste the whole response below.

 errors is an array containing each error that occurred as the server tried to execute the query.
-So yes, there could be multiple!
+So yes, there could be multiple errors!

 ApolloServer provides error codes that will help to narrow down what caused the issues.